 Some organic supermarkets and online stores sell cloth sanitary towels that you get clip onto your knickers using a press stud.
 While I think these are a great idea in theory, I don’t trust them not to leak or fall during the day and I prefer period pants.

-If I’m having a lighter period day or want extra protection when I’m wearing a menstrual cup then I use the bamboo period pants below.
-When I first tried them, I was surprised that they actually worked but I’ve brought them travelling and they haven’t let me down!
+If I’m having a lighter period day or want extra protection when I’m wearing a menstrual cup then I use reusable period pants.
+When I first tried them, I was surprised that they actually worked!
+I took them travelling and they haven’t let me down!

-They work really well for lighter days, when wearing a menstrual cup would be too much, but sometimes they can become stained even with regular washing.
+They work really well for those lighter days, when wearing a menstrual cup would be too much.
+Sometimes they can become stained even with regular washing.

 Overall, using the combination of a menstrual cup, period pants and occasionally organic tampons works really well for me.
 An added bonus for me is that I don’t have to have a bin in my bathroom which is a winner!

 What are your recommended eco period brands?
 Let us know in the comments below!